What Do You Need to Prepare For Your First Meeting With Your IFA?

 - How do you charge for your services and on what basis?

-An IFA will then regularly update you as to the health of your finances, advise on upcoming market developments and regulation as well as review your portfolio each year.
+An IFA will then regularly update you as to the health of your finances, advise on upcoming market developments and regulation as well as review your portfolio when required.

 Introducing Fintuity – The Only Digital IFA in the UK!

 Fintuity is like a traditional IFA, only we are an online adviser which means we can offer a more cost-effective, time-sensitive and flexible service!
 We offer the full range of IFA services via our digital platform, at below industry rates and at your convenience.
 Please do not hesitate to get in contact to see how we can help you.